-Business-to-Business (B2B) sales are transactions between two companies rather than between a company and an individual consumer for the consumer's personal use.
-B2B sales are characterized by larger transaction amounts, more informed buyers, a multi-stakeholder approval process, and therefore a longer sales cycle.
-B2B sales refer to a sales model or sales category in which a company sells its products or services to another company.
-Because B2B sales often involve higher prices, more complex processes, and multiple touchpoints across multiple channels, B2B businesses need to maintain a team of highly trained B2B sales professionals to drive revenue.
+Business-to-Business (B2B) sales are transactions between two companies, rather than between a company and an individual consumer for personal use.
+These sales are characterized by larger transaction amounts, more informed buyers, a multi-stakeholder approval process, and therefore a longer sales cycle.
+B2B is short for “business to business” and refers to sales made to other companies rather than to individual consumers.
+Consumer sales are called “business-to-consumer or B2C sales”.

 B2B sales are often more complex than B2C sales due to higher prices, more complex processes, and multiple points of contact across multiple channels.
 This means that B2B businesses need to maintain a team of highly trained B2B sales professionals to drive revenue.
 In its most basic form, a company or business sells a product or service to another business.
 A common example is a technology company that sells digital marketing software to other companies, that is, a B2B sale.
 On the other hand, selling to consumers is called B2C sales, which means business-to-customer sales (for example, a grocery store that sells to shoppers).Scoring leads in this way makes it much easier for B2B sales teams to work with leads on an individual basis to prepare them for the sale.